Branislav Nušić: Life

 Young Alkibijad completed his primary education in Smederevo, a port town along the Danube, before returning to Belgrade to complete his secondary education.
 In 1882, at the age of 18, he legally changed his name to Branislav Nušić.
-He subsequently enrolled in the Belgrade Higher School (later the University of Belgrade), graduating with a law degree in 1885.
+He subsequently enrolled in the Belgrade Higher School, graduating with a law degree in 1885.
 That year, at the age of 21, he was conscripted into the Royal Serbian Army.
 Nušić's service coincided with the two-week-long Serbo-Bulgarian War of November 1885, which he witnessed first-hand as a Serbian corporal in western Bulgaria.

 Nušić was quick to criticize the conduct of the Serbian Supreme Command during the war, which ended in a Bulgarian victory.
 He outlined his objections in the book Pripovetke jednog kaplara iz srpsko–bugarskog rata 1885 (The Stories of a Corporal from the Serbo–Bulgarian War of 1885), which was published in 1886.
-He went on to spend one year's study at the University of Graz in Austria-Hungary.
+He went on to spend one years' study at the University of Graz in Austria-Hungary.
 In 1887, Nušić published a poem titled Dva raba ("Two Servants"), which ridiculed the Serbian King Milan for attending the funeral of an unpopular general's mother rather than that of Mihailo Katanić, an officer who died of wounds sustained while saving his regiment's flag.
-Nušić was subsequently arrested, convicted of lèse-majesté and sentenced to two year's imprisonment.
+Nušić was subsequently arrested, convicted of lèse-majesté and sentenced to two years imprisonment.
 He served his sentence at a prison in Požarevac but was released after only one year due to good behaviour.

 Nušić (far left) visiting Bulgaria in 1935.

 In 1889, shortly after his release from prison, Nušić entered the civil service as an official in Serbia's Ministry of Foreign Affairs.
 Several years later, in 1893, he married Darinka Đorđević, the 17-year-old niece of the Serbian consul in Bitola, Dimitrije Bodi.
 The couple had three children, one of whom died in infancy.
 Between 1889 and 1900, Nušić worked as a clerk at the Serbian consulates to the Ottoman Empire in Bitola, Serres, Thessaloniki, Skopje, and Pristina.
 Despite his earlier anti-war rhetoric, Nušić became an enthusiastic supporter of using military means to force the Ottoman Empire out from the Balkans.
 In 1900, he received a post at the Ministry of Education.
 Shortly thereafter, he became the head dramaturgist of the National Theatre in Belgrade.
 In 1904, he was appointed head of the Serbian National Theatre in Novi Sad.
 In 1905, he left his new post and moved to Belgrade to work as a journalist.
 He also worked as an editor for various magazines and feuilletonist for Politika, writing under the pseudonym Ben Akiba.